 Analysis for MS-21.10, ER-2.2, ER-2.3, and CD-1.25: Because the site is located adjacent to Coyote Creek, development of the project site shall incorporate a 100-foot setback from the riparian habitat, pursuant to the General Plan Riparian Corridor policies and the Council Policy 6-34 Riparian Corridor Protection and Bird-Safe Design.
 No London Plane trees will be planted on the subject site.
 All site lighting will be directed downward and away from riparian areas, in compliance with the above General Plan policies as well as the Council Policy 4-3 Outdoor Lighting on Private Developments.
 The photometric plan sheets contained in the project plan set largely indicates 0.00 lumens at the riparian setback area.
-Additional analysis is provided in the Riparian Corridor Policy Study and Riparian Corridor Protection and Bird-Safe Design Council Policy
+Additional analysis is provided in the Riparian Corridor Policy Study and Riparian Corridor Protection and Bird-Safe Design Council Policy Section below.

-Section below.

 - j.
 Urban Natural Interface Policy ER-6.7: Include barriers to animal movement within new development and, when possible, within existing development, to prevent movement of animals (e.g., pets and wildlife) between developed areas and natural habitat areas where such barriers will help to protect sensitive species. - k.
-Wildlife Movement Policy ER-7.1: In the area north of State Route 237 design and construct buildings and structures using bird-friendly design and practices to reduce the potential for bird strikes for species associated with the baylands or the riparian habitats of lower Coyote Creek. - Analysis for ER-6.7 and ER-7.1: The project includes an eight foot wrought iron fence around the perimeter of the facility, including along the riparian edge.
-The project contains very minimal glazing elements (i.e. windows) which are primarily limited to the building entryways and at the ground floor level.
+Wildlife Movement Policy ER-7.1: In the area north of State Route 237 design and construct buildings and structures using bird-friendly design and practices to reduce the potential for bird strikes for species associated with the baylands or the riparian habitats of lower Coyote Creek.

+Analysis for ER-6.7 and ER-7.1: The project includes an eight-foot wrought iron fence around the perimeter of the facility, including along the riparian edge of Coyote Creek.
+The project proposes very minimal glazing elements (i.e., windows) which are primarily limited to the building entryways and at the ground floor level.
+The six buildings would be limited to two-stories.
 The building material palette is primarily comprised of earth tones with non-glossy finishes and does not contain any glare elements.
-The minimal glazing proposed is a low-e glazing with limited reflectivity.
-Additional analysis is provided in the Riparian Corridor Policy Study and Riparian Corridor Protection and Bird-Safe Design Council Policy Section below. - Telecommunications Policy IN-6.1: Work with service providers to ensure access to and availability of a wide range of state-of-the-art telecommunication systems and services for households, businesses, institutions, and public agencies throughout the city. - Analysis for IN-6.1: The proposed data center use will provide and serve the region with telecommunication services, cloud storage and other technology-oriented services.
+The proposed windows will be treated with a low-e glazing for limited reflectivity.
+Additional analysis is provided in the Riparian Corridor Policy Study and Riparian Corridor Protection and Bird-Safe Design Council Policy Section discussed below.

+I. Telecommunications Policy IN-6.1: Work with service providers to ensure access to and availability of a wide range of state-of-the-art telecommunication systems and services for households, businesses, institutions, and public agencies throughout the city.

+Analysis for IN-6.1: The proposed data center use will provide and serve the region with telecommunication services, cloud storage (i.e., data stored on remote servers and accessed from the internet) and other technology-oriented services.